 At first, Portugal was said to have made a grave mistake

-Costa succeeded in uniting the severely split left wing in Portugal, who now support the minority government led by him.
+Costa succeeded in uniting the severely split left wing in Portugal, who supported the minority government led by him.
 At first, observers were pessimistic about the potential of this constellation, predicting a collapse after a few months.
 Moreover, both the EU and German minister of finances saw a grave mistake in the departure from austerity. „Angela Merkel described the prospect of a radical anti-austerity coalition in Portugal as “very negative”.
 The president of Portugal went further, calling non-conservative economic policies a “danger to national security” and attempting to keep the old government in power.

 Miraculous economic recovery

-It’s been more than three years since the socialist party assumed the reins of government.
+It’s been more than four years since the socialist party assumed the reins of government.
 The scepticism of the early days has virtually vanished.
 The entirety of Europe seems impressed by the success story of António Costa:

 The Portuguese economy has been booming for 4 years.
 2017 marked the largest national economic growth of the century.